Hay'at Tahrir al-Sham: March

 In early March 2017, local residents in Idlib Governorate who supported FSA factions accused HTS of doing more harm than good, saying that all they've done is "kidnap people, set up checkpoints, and terrorize residents".

 On 16 March, a US airstrike struck the village of al-Jinah, just southwest of Atarib, killing at least 29 and possibly over 50 civilians; the US claimed the people targeted in the strike were "al-Qaeda militants" but the Syrian Observatory for Human Rights (SOHR), local residents and local officials have said that the building struck was a mosque filled with worshipers, which was subsequently confirmed by Bellingcat.

 On the morning of 21 March, according to pro-government media, a US drone strike in Darkush, Idlib Governorate, killed Abu Islam al-Masri, described as an Egyptian high-ranking HTS commander, and Abu al-'Abbas al-Darir, described as an Egyptian HTS commander; however, the Institute for the Study of War reported that the commander killed was Sheikh Abu al-Abbas al-Suri.

 On 24 March, two flatbed trucks carrying flour and belonging to an IHH-affiliated Turkish relief organization were stopped at a HTS checkpoint at the entrance to Sarmada.
 HTS then seized the trucks and the flour, which was intended for a bakery in Saraqib.
 The seizure caused 2,000 families in the area to be cut off from a free supply of bread.

 April

 In April 2017, Jaysh al-Islam attacked HTS and expelled it from the territories under its control in Eastern Ghouta.

 On 3 May, HTS arrested Suhail Muhammad Hamoud, "Abu TOW", a former FSA fighter, in a house raid in Idlib.
 Earlier, al-Hamoud had published a photograph of him smoking in front of a HTS billboard that prohibited smoking.

 May

 According to reports from pro-government Al-Masdar News, on 20 May, the main faction of the Abu Amara Battalions joined Tahrir al-Sham, which "now boasts a fighting force of some 50,000 militants" according to one pro-government media source.
 However, the covert operations unit of the Abu Amara Battalions based in Aleppo remained independent.

-On 29 May, Tahrir al-Sham arrested opposition activist and FSA commander Abdul Baset al-Sarout after accusing him of participating in an anti-HTS protest in Maarat al-Nu'man.
+On 29 May, HTS arrested the FSA commander and activist Abdul Baset al-Sarout after accusing him of participating in an anti-HTS protest in Maarat al-Nu'man.